-VaHomeschoolers is the only statewide homeschooling organization lobbying in support of HB 1442 and SB 812.
+VaHomeschoolers is the only statewide homeschooling organization lobbying in support of HB 63.
 We have supported legislative and policy efforts aimed at creating homeschool sports access for nearly two decades.
 Our positions on this and all other issues are determined by our members via our annual survey.

 - Local school boards would set their own policy.
-The bills specifically state that the participation of homeschooled students “shall be subject to all policies governing such participation that the local school board may establish,” in addition to the eligibility requirements of the Virginia High School League (VHSL).
-If the bills were to become law, VHSL would have to create compatible eligibility requirements for homeschooled students, but no coach, athletic director, principal, high school or school board would be required to allow homeschoolers to participate.
+The bill specifically states that the participation of homeschooled students “shall be subject to all policies governing such participation that the local school board may establish,” in addition to the eligibility requirements of the Virginia High School League (VHSL).
+If the bill were to become law, VHSL would have to create compatible eligibility requirements for homeschooled students, but no coach, athletic director, principal, high school or school board would be required to allow homeschoolers to participate.

 - Impact on public school programs would be minimal.
 There are fewer than 6,000 homeschooled students of high school age in Virginia (1.5% of the approximately 400,000 students enrolled in Virginia’s public high schools).
 On average, this means that there are approximately 19 homeschooled students in the attendance zone for each of VHSL’s 311 member public high schools.
 Of those 19, most would not be interested in even trying out for public school athletics.
 Of those who do try out, not all would have the skills to make the team.
 And of those who DO make the team, not all will be trying out for the same sport.

 - Academic eligibility requirements are in place.
-Under these bills, homeschooled students must demonstrate two consecutive years of appropriate academic progress in accordance with §22.1-254.1, which requires annual testing or professional evaluation approved by the division superintendent.
+Under this bill, homeschooled students must demonstrate two consecutive years of appropriate academic progress in accordance with §22.1-254.1, which requires annual testing or professional evaluation approved by the division superintendent.
 Their public school peers are required to demonstrate academic performance only in the previous semester.

 - Additional eligibility requirements are addressed.
-The bills contain multiple provisions to ensure that homeschooled student will meet the same eligibility requirements as public school students — the only exception being full-time attendance at public school.
+The bill contains multiple provisions to ensure that homeschooled student will meet the same eligibility requirements as public school students — the only exception being full-time attendance at public school.

 - Dropouts and unfair recruiting are already ruled out.
-Under HB 1442 and SB 812, a student must have homeschooled and demonstrated academic eligibility for a minimum of two consecutive years (including the two years immediately prior to seeking participation) before being eligible to participate.
+Under HB 63, a student must have homeschooled and demonstrated academic eligibility for a minimum of two consecutive years (including the two years immediately prior to seeking participation) before being eligible to participate.
 A student could only try out at the school in his local attendance zone.

 - Coaches ultimately are in charge.
 Individual coaches and program directors would remain the ultimate decision-makers in selecting those students that will participate on their teams and in their programs.

 - Costs are covered.
-The bills include a provision whereby local schools will be able to recover any additional costs through fees paid by homeschooled students.
+The bill includes a provision whereby local schools will be able to recover any additional costs through fees paid by homeschooled students.
 Costs for “additional insurance, uniforms, or equipment” are specifically listed.

 - Homeschooled students are already on public school teams.
 In many school divisions, homeschooled students are already playing at the middle school level and on high school “club” sports not governed by VHSL.
 These voluntary programs are working well for homeschoolers, coaches, principals, and public school teammates.